 The Admissions Office may require that international applicants have their transcripts evaluated by an organization specializing in foreign credential evaluation, such as World Education Services (www.wes.org) or Educational Credential Evaluators, Inc. (www.ece.org).
 Students are welcome to contact these transcript evaluation services before applying in order to expedite the process and accurately determine what level of study they are qualified for in the United States.
 If a transcript evaluation service is used, the student must still have an original transcript sent to NEC in English or in the original language with a notarized translation.

 Current visa or U.S. permanent residency: Applicants who are presently living in the U.S. and hold either a visa or permanent residency card should submit copies of the pertinent documents.

 English proficiency: Applicants whose native language is not English must demonstrate English proficiency.
 Please review our English requirement for more information about minimum TOEFL and IELTS scores and the waiver rules for students who have already been studying at an English-speaking institution.

 Students do not need to show documentation of funds at the time of the application.
 Instructions about how to obtain the I-20 and F-1 visa will be sent to international students after admission and payment of the tuition deposit.
-NEC will process I-20 forms only after receiving a Certification of Finance form with accompanying documentation and letters of support.
+NEC will process I-20 forms only after receiving the NEC Certification of Finances form with accompanying documentation and letters of support.

-Visitor visa for live audition: To attend a live audition at NEC, many international students will need to obtain a B-1 visitor visa.
+Visitor visa for live audition: To attend a live audition at NEC, some international students may need to obtain a B-1 visitor visa.
 Please contact the U.S. embassy or consulate in your area for information about the requirements.